vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 # 3. Create a plot in the viewer, that students can check out while reading the exercise
 #plt.scatter(movies.runtime, movies.rating)
 #plt.show()

+# 4. Preload variables and values
+x = 4.89
 ```

 *** =sct